Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 Use open polymorphism when not all subclasses are known at compile time.
 To register all subclasses at runtime, you have to specify the base type and every subclass in a [`SerializersModule`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module/) class:

-1. Create a `SerializersModule` with [`SerializersModule()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module.html) builder function.
+1. Create a `SerializersModule` with the [`SerializersModule()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/-serializers-module.html) builder function.
 2. Inside the `SerializersModule`, use the [`polymorphic()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/polymorphic.html) function to specify the base type.
 3. Inside the `polymorphic()` block, _register_ each subclass using the [`subclass()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.modules/subclass.html) function.
    Registering a subclass adds it to the set of subclasses associated with the base type, which makes it available for polymorphic serialization and deserialization.